JeremieLitzler/vueschool-course/course-masterclass-2024.md

 to authenticated
 using (true);

--- This rule prevents any new registration. create policy "Enable insert access for authenticated users only" on "public"."profiles" as PERMISSIVE
+-- This rule prevents any new registration for non-authenticated users. create policy "Enable insert access for authenticated users only" on "public"."profiles" as PERMISSIVE